Chip Goodyear

-Charles Waterhouse "Chip" Goodyear IV (born January 18, 1958) is an American businessman and the former CEO of BHP Billiton.
+Charles Waterhouse "Chip" Goodyear IV (born January 18, 1958) is an American businessman and the former CEO of BHP.
 He is a member of the Goodyear family that had extensive business interests in lumber and railways, as well as significant philanthropic endeavors.

 Early life

 Charles Waterhouse Goodyear IV was born on January 18, 1958, in Hartford, Connecticut.
-He is the son of Charles Waterhouse Goodyear III (born 1933), a Texas oil man who worked for Exxon Company International (and later as a fuel products marketing manager for Exxon in Florham Park, NJ), of Darien, Connecticut.
+He is the son of Charles Waterhouse Goodyear III (born 1933), a Texas oil man who worked for Exxon (and later as a fuel products marketing manager for Exxon in Florham Park), of Darien, Connecticut.

 Goodyear graduated from Yale University in 1980 with a science degree in geology and geophysics.
 While at Yale, he rowed on the lightweight crew team.
-He also received an MBA from the Wharton School of the University of Pennsylvania in 1983.
+He also received a Master of Business Administration from the Wharton School of the University of Pennsylvania in 1983.

 Career

 After graduation in 1983, Goodyear began his career as an investment banker at a Wall Street brokerage, Kidder Peabody, advising companies on mergers, acquisitions and financing.
 He left Kidder Peabody in 1989 as Vice President and joined Freeport-McMoRan, one of the world's largest producers of copper and gold, as Vice President - Corporate Finance.
-He was promoted to Executive Vice President and chief financial officer in 1995, ultimately leaving the firm in 1997 to serve as president of "Goodyear Capital Corporation" until 1999.
+He was promoted to Executive Vice President and chief financial officer in 1995, ultimately leaving the firm in 1997 to serve as president of Goodyear Capital Corporation until 1999.

-In 1999, Goodyear joined BHP Billiton, the world's largest diversified resources company, as CFO.
+In 1999, Goodyear joined BHP as chief financial officer based in London.
 He served in that role until 2001, when he became Chief Development Officer, a post he held until 2003.
-In 2003, it was announced that Goodyear would succeed Brian Gilbertson as the chief executive officer of BHP.
+In 2003 Goodyear succeeded Brian Gilbertson as the chief executive officer of BHP relocating to Melbourne.

-Goodyear retired from BHP on September 30, 2007, and from the BHP Group on January 1, 2008, and was succeeded by Marius Kloppers.
-Goodyear was considered by Businessweek to have been responsible for BHP Billiton's turn-around during the 2000s since, under his leadership, sales increased by 47% and profits by 78%, placing him on top of their "Europe BW50 Leaders" list.
+Goodyear retired from BHP on September 30, 2007 and was succeeded by Marius Kloppers.
+Goodyear was considered by Businessweek to have been responsible for BHP's turn-around during the 2000s since, under his leadership, sales increased by 47% and profits by 78%, placing him on top of their "Europe BW50 Leaders" list.
 Others, including consulting firm Deloitte, attributed BHP's success to rising global commodity prices.